-Place the brass spacer plate, (the thin brass plate approx. 1/4" wide with a hole in the middle), between the mounting foot and the frame spacer.
-Then, using the screw that was removed earlier, fix the mounting foot firmly to the frame spacer.
+A brass spacer plate is provided to keep the boiler level and is placed between the mounting foot and the frame spacer.
+Using the screw that was removed earlier, fix the mounting foot firmly to the frame spacer.

-You can now slide the wrapper forward to meet the rear edge of the smoke box and tighten up the two clamp screws on the underside.
-Fit the steam regulator to the rear of the steam turret on top of the boiler.
+Now slide the boiler wrapper forward to meet the rear edge of the smoke box and tighten up the two clamp screws on the underneath.
+Fit the Long Steam Regulator to the rear of the steam turret on top of the boiler.
 It needs to finish up with the steam outlet on the side at about the 7 to 8 mark on a clock face when viewed from the rear and should screw on finger tight until it is about 45 degrees from the desired position.
 If it does not, the fibre washer can be reduced in thickness by rubbing it on a flat file until this is achieved.
 Now the regulator can be fixed in place using a little plumbers thread seal or PTFE tape, with the final 45 degree of rotation compressing the fibre washer a little to give a good firm seal.
 Do not force things - this goes for all fittings, remember the threads are quite fine.